purcell/emacs.d/README.md

 * Some package cannot be downloaded automatically because of network problem.
 You need manually `M-x list-packages` and install it.

-* If you use yasnippet and auto-complete, I suggest not using yasnippet as input source of auto-complete.

 * You can speed up the start up by NOT loading some heavy weight components like evil or yasnippet.
 All you need to do is add below code into ~/.bashrc:
   ```sh